luncgoblins/goblin-vesting/README.md

 ## Contract Life-Cycle

 After Instantiation the Contract is completely inactive.
 The admin can send the `KickOff` message to put the contract into a dormant state.
 In this stage the contract starts the lock-up period where no funds of the CW20 balance are paid out to the board members.
-The `KickOff` message contains the UNIX timestamp of when the linear payout schedule should start.

 ```
 {